The United Nations Office for Project Services (UNOPS)

 Bringing life-saving supplies into Yemen

-More than $400 million worth of procurement budgets went to local suppliers in 2016.
+Around $560 million worth of procurement budgets went to local suppliers in 2019.

-In 2016, UNOPS created more than three million labour days of paid work for beneficiaries – most of them generated as part of infrastructure projects.
+In 2019, UNOPS created around 5 million days of paid work for beneficiaries – most of them generated as part of infrastructure projects.

 InsightsIdeas, analysis, solutions

 How can we get more women into mine action?